 With an indexed universal life insurance policy, you get to invest a portion of your cash value into the market index of your choice.
 You also have the flexibility to pay premiums out of pocket, or skip payments and have the insurance costs covered by the money in the cash value account.
 As the policy owner, you can adjust the premium and death benefit amounts to suit your family needs as they change over time.
-Generally you can make these changes after the first anniversary of your policy.
+Generally, you can make these changes after the anniversary of your policy.

 Capitalize On Market Success

-A disadvantage to having an indexed universal life insurance policy is that if the market index is successful you won’t get the entire rate of return.
+A disadvantage to having an indexed universal life insurance policy is that if the market index is successful, you won’t get the entire rate of return.
 The insurer generally caps the interest rate you get, although the market index’s return is higher.
 For example, if the market index had a 15 percent return during the year, the insurer may credit you with an 8 percent interest rate.

 Fewer Guarantees Than Whole Life

-Another drawback is there are less guarantees with an indexed life insurance policy than other types of permanent life insurance policies.
+Another drawback is there are fewer guarantees with an indexed life insurance policy than with other types of permanent life insurance policies.
 Your insurance costs, such as mortality charges, may change and your premiums may increase.
 You’re also not guaranteed an interest rate, as it’s tied to your market index’s performance.

 - Jupiterimages/Photos.com/Getty Images